sanity-io/GROQ/spec/04-data-types.md

 Ranges can have endpoints of any comparable data type, but both endpoints must be of the same type (except integers and floats which can be used interchangeably).
 Ranges with incompatible or invalid endpoints types will yield `null`.

 Ranges are mainly used internally, e.g. with the `in` operator and array slice access operator.
-The endpoints may have context-dependant semantics, e.g. in array slices the range `[2..-1]` will cover the range from the third array element to the last element, while the same range is considered empty when used with `in`.
+The endpoints may have context-dependent semantics, e.g. in array slices the range `[2..-1]` will cover the range from the third array element to the last element, while the same range is considered empty when used with `in`.
 For more details, see the documentation for the relevant operators.

 In serialized JSON, ranges are represented as a string on the form `start..end` (for inclusive ranges) and `start...end` (for exclusive ranges) where `start` and `end` are the serialized JSON for the start and the end expression.